 Grand Concerts are also popular, and smaller than dreadnoughts.
 Because of their reduced size, they are not as loud but offer a nice bump on the middle frequencies.

-Grand Auditorium guitars give you a bit of both worlds and stand somewhere between a Dreadnought and a Grand Concert in size.
+Grand Auditorium guitars give you a bit of both worlds, falling somewhere between a Dreadnought and a Grand Concert in size.
 They provide clear sound and great definition and are popular among fingerstyle musicians.

 Electronics

-Asking yourself what you want the guitar for is important.
+It’s important to ask yourself what you want the guitar for.
 For instance, if you just want a guitar to learn on, electronics are not a necessity.
 On the other hand, if you are a songwriter interested in showcasing your songs on open mics, then consider buying a thin-neck guitar with electronics that allow you to plug in.

 Keep in mind that electronics increase the price of the guitar, usually in a significant way.